Serving

 1. Bring plenty of water to a boil and add PIG EARS.
 Boil for about 10 minutes, then pour out.

-2. Slice GINGIER thin.
+2. Slice GINGER thin.

 3. Bring to a boil enough water to cover pig ears, add STAR ANISE, Ginger and Pig Ears.
 Simmer 55 minutes, then drain, keeping only the ears.
 Chill the ears well.

-4. Slice Pig Ears into strips about 1/8 inch wide, cut CARROTS into narrow juliennes, peel and seed CUCUMBER (if needed) and cut into narrow strips, mix all.
+4. Slice Pig Ears into strips about 1/8 inch wide, cut CARROTS into narrow juliennes, peel and seed CUCUMBER (if needed) and cut into narrow strips.
+Mix all.

 5. Cut SCALLIONS, green part only, lengthwise into narrow slivers and mix with pig ears.